Tuition-Free Online Colleges in Virginia 2026

 That said, many Virginia students can reduce their costs dramatically through state-funded programs, federal financial aid, and institutional scholarships.
 For qualifying students — especially in high-demand workforce fields or at public universities — grants can cover most tuition after Pell Grants and other aid are applied.
 The key is understanding which programs you qualify for and completing the Free Application for Federal Student Aid (FAFSA) early.

-How To Get Free or Low-Cost Tuition in Virginia
+How To Get Free Tuition in Virginia

 While there are no completely free online colleges in Virginia, the state offers several programs that can significantly reduce what you pay.
 Many students combine state grants, federal aid, institutional scholarships, and military benefits to bring tuition down to a manageable level — and in some cases, close to zero for in-state public schools.
 Below are the main funding sources to know about.